teambit/docs/docs/bit-components/compositions.md

 * When authoring or modifying a component, compositions serve as a way to validate that a component looks and behaves as expected.
 Use Bit's [Workspcae UI](/docs/workspace/workspace-ui) to see them rendered live in isolation.

-* Compositions play an essential part of the component's documentation.
+* Compositions play an essential part in the component's documentation.
 They demonstrate potential behaviors and use cases for that component.
-Compositions are another step in promoting components' discoverability, both in your local [Bit Workspace](/docs/workspace/overview) and in [Remote Scopes](docs/scope/overview), hosted on Bit servers (e.g, [Bit.dev](https://bit.dev)
+Compositions are another step in promoting components' discoverability, both in your local [Bit Workspace](/docs/workspace/overview) and in [Remote Scopes](docs/scope/overview), hosted on Bit servers (e.g, [Bit.dev](https://bit.dev))

-* Compositions can be used as test samples in automated testings.
+* Compositions can be used as test samples in automated testing.
 These samples can be of different variants of that component or of a larger composition that includes that component.
 Larger compositions can serve as a way to simulate the behavior of a component in future "real life" widgets, pages and full apps.
 That can be crucial when delivering components independently as Micro Frontends.

 Composition are rendered by the [environment](/docs/environments/overview) used by the component.